slgrobotics/turtlebot_create/Turtle_Setup/README.md

 ## 3. Modify the working copy of Turtlebot3 software to run with Create hardware drivers ##

 We need to modify one launch file to NOT run the physical Turtlebot3 drivers.
-Our drivers on the Raspberry Pi are already active on the network,  publishing information in /scan, /imu /odom, /joint_states and other topics.
-The *Create Base* node will subscribe to /cmd_vel topic.
+Our drivers on the Raspberry Pi are already active on the network,  publishing information in */scan, /imu /odom, /joint_states* and other topics.
+The *Create Base* node will subscribe to */cmd_vel* topic published by teleop.

 Find a modified copy of *robot.launch.py* file in this folder and copy it here: